Which Type Of Population Growth Is Shown In This Graph: Complete Guide

 In the logistic framework, the carrying capacity (K) is not a static ceiling; it can be shifted upward through human ingenuity.
 Consider two complementary pathways:

-Even so, each uplift comes with trade‑offs.
-Expanding K via intensive agriculture may increase greenhouse‑gas emissions, while large‑scale water projects can disrupt ecosystems.
+On the flip side, each uplift comes with trade‑offs.
+Also, expanding K via intensive agriculture may increase greenhouse‑gas emissions, while large‑scale water projects can disrupt ecosystems.
 Hence, any attempt to push the plateau outward must be evaluated through a sustainability lens.

 When the Curve Breaks